There is no denying that the death of a loved one takes an emotional toll—but few are prepared for the financial one that comes with it.

 For those wishing to keep funeral costs at a minimum, there are a number of options available.
 Pre-paid funeral plans, for example, allow individuals to plan and pay for their funerals before their passing.
 Not only does this eliminate the financial burden on one’s family, but it also allows you to personalise your funeral how you’d like and prevents your family from having to fret over these details while they grieve.
 Other options include creating a savings account, writing plans in a will, or investing in over-50’s life insurance—which will often pay a lump sum to your family after your death.

-Funeral Guide is one online resource that people are using in the UK to better understand their options.
-From comparing pre-paid plans, to calculating expenses, this website is a good place to start to better understand funerary costs and what you can be doing now to prevent a future burden on your loved ones.
+There are online resources that people are using in the UK to better understand their options.
+From comparing plans, to calculating expenses, many websites offer you a better understanding of funerary costs and what you can be doing now to prevent a future burden on your loved ones.